Zoe Storrie

 You might have a specific issue bringing you to therapy, or maybe you have a sense of things generally feeling difficult.
 Either way, I aim to create a space for you that feels curious, open and safe.

-As an integrative counsellor, I work in a way that draws from various models of therapy and recognises the uniqueness of each individual.
 Integrative counselling also aims to facilitate wholeness – or the ‘integration’ of our different psychological parts, some of which may be in conflict with one another, and some of which may be unknown.

 I am interested in how you experience the world.
 I will meet you where you’re at and work at a pace that feels OK for you.
-Together, we can consider the meaning you have made of your experiences and consider ways in which you might be able to move forward.
+Together, we can consider the meaning you have made of your experiences and explore ways in which you might be able to move forward.

 My first degree was in creative writing and I am happy to incorporate aspects of this (and other forms of creativity) in to our work if this feels useful for you.